chrishaining/python_chatbots/README.md

 ---

-__ai.py__
-This is a chatbot that has a short conversation with the user.
+__ai.py__  is a chatbot that has a short conversation with the user.
 The format of the conversation is:
 1. Chatbot introduces itself and asks the user's name.
 2. Chatbot asks the user how they are feeling.
 3. The chatbot responds to the user, then asks a further question.
 If the user gave a positive response for step 2, the question is a random question.
 If the user gave a negative response, the chatbot asks what is wrong.